rakshit-23/OpenFASOC/README.md

   <img width="1000" height="500" src="https://user-images.githubusercontent.com/110079890/200110700-17034822-61a6-4b29-aee5-09888bcde8ae.png">
 </p>

+In this file temperature is being varied from -20 C to 100 C.Based on the operating temperature range, generator calculates the number of header and inverters to minimize the error.

 The generator starts from a Verilog template of the temperature sensor circuit, located in temp-sense-gen/src/.
 The .v template files have lines marked with @@, which are replaced according to the specifications.

 To replace these lines with the correct circuit elements, temp-sense-gen takes cells from the selected technology.
 The number of inverters in the ring oscillator and of HEADER cells in parallel are optimized using a nearest-neighbor approach with experimental data from models/modelfile.csv.